CPX LEGENDARY EVENTS GENERAL SCENARIO OFFICIAL GAME RULES

 15.5.
 Eliminated tanks must raise a white flag and proceed to exit the field.

 15.6.
+Tanks must be moving at all times (unless disabled) and cannot stop for more than 10 seconds.
 Maximum speed limit of 5 MPH or a fast-walking speed, whichever is slower.

 15.7.
-Must be equipped with fully functional brakes.
+Must be equipped with fully functional brakes (walking tanks excluded).

 15.8.
 All players inside the vehicle must have goggles on at all times, no exceptions.